suhlig/concourse-rss-resource/README.markdown

 ## `out`: Not implemented

-There is output from this resource.
+There is no output from this resource.

 # Development